- SAP has relentlessly promoted HANA, but HANA has not paid off; it is more of a liability for both customers and eventually for SAP.

 - Maintaining master data (Which so often leads to SAP systems being used less than optimally.)

 Some of these items were added to the video I created on the adoption of HANA by customers.

 In Defense of SAP HANA

-Rather the issue is whether customers agree with SAP on HANA.
-Up to this point, where SAP and their consulting partners have had more than enough time to present the case, customers have not agreed with SAP that HANA is something that is critical for them.
+Instead the issue is whether customers agree with SAP on HANA.
+Up to this point, where SAP and their consulting partners have had more than enough time to present the case, customers have not agreed with SAP that HANA is critical for them.